Body lice

 Preparing for your appointment

-If you can't get rid of body lice on your own, you may need to talk to your family doctor.
+If you can't get rid of body lice on your own, talk to your healthcare professional.

 What you can do